alcoffeeocha/street-developer/showcase/tozai-line-train-route-map/README.md

   - To get hex color of specific area by using Color Picker Tool with "Sample average" checked
 - Inkscape for recreating SVGs.
 - Copy the Japanese text with Google Translate

+## How to Edit

+1. Fork the repository.
+2. You can use CLI commands to serve: `yarn start`.
+3. or just double click index.html in file explorer or finder.